fermyon/developer/content/cloud/kv-cloud-tutorial.md

 ## Grant Key Value Store Permission

-To tell Spin that we want to use a Key Value Store, we only need to [grant Key Value Store permission to a component in the application’s manifest](/spin/kv-store-api-guide#granting-key-value-store-permissions-to-components) (the `spin.toml` file) by supplying a [label](linking-applications-to-resources-using-labels.md).
+To tell Spin that we want to use a key value store, we only need to [grant key value store permission to a component in the application’s manifest](/spin/kv-store-api-guide#granting-key-value-store-permissions-to-components) (the `spin.toml` file) by supplying a [label](linking-applications-to-resources-using-labels.md).
 For example:

 ```
 [component.example]